 FIGURE 9.
-Age distributions from the 2019 FISS by IPHC Regulatory Area.
+Age distributions from the 2020 FISS by IPHC Regulatory Area.
 Red bars indicate the proportion of females (by number) in the FISS catch, and the blue bars indicate proportions for male Pacific halibut.
+Note that there was no sampling in IPHC Regulatory Areas 2A, 4A, 4B, or 4CDE.